peterhinch/micropython-micro-gui/README.md

  passed, no border is displayed.
 This clears a previously drawn border.
 Returns the current text string.

-If the `value` method is called with a text string too long for the `Label` a `ValueError` will be thrown.
-The width specified to the constructor should be sufficient for all possible values.
+If the `value` method is called with a text string too long for the `Label` the text will be clipped to fit the width.
+In this case `value()` will return the truncated text.

 If constructing a label would cause it to extend beyond the screen boundary a warning is printed at the console.
 The label may appear at an unexpected place.